 Contact Coach Stone:

 The 2016 season will be Jennifer Stone’s fourth as Lafayette’s head field hockey coach.
 The 2004 College Hill graduate had previously spent six years as an assistant coach for the Leopards after finishing her playing career as one of the most-successful players in program history.

-Stone guided Lafayette to six victories last fall, including a season-opening triumph over No. 13 Boston College.
+Stone guided Lafayette to six victories in 2014, including a season-opening triumph over No. 13 Boston College.
 That game was the first of five against nationally-ranked opposition for the Leopards in 2014.
 The team also stayed close throughout in a 2-1 defeat to eventual national champions UConn on September 21 at Rappolt Field.

 In her debut season, Stone led the team to a spot in the Patriot League Tournament for an eighth-consecutive year.
 Lafayette finished 3-3 in regular season conference matchups, ultimately falling 2-1 in overtime to league champions American during the semifinal round.